Flank/flank-dashboard/docs/13_state_management_investigation.md

 ## [States Rebuilder](https://github.com/GIfatahTH/states-rebuilder)

-States Rebuilder if the package for flutter built on the observer pattern for state management and the service locator pattern for dependency injection.
+States Rebuilder is the package for flutter built on the observer pattern for state management and the service locator pattern for dependency injection.
 It is very similar to the Provider package but has a couple of additional features that make building the UI a bit easier.

 ### Code sample